AshaAgrawal07/artapp/DEVELOPMENT.md

 1. ofRunApp(new ofApp())
   For some reason, ofApp() is not being recognized and message is saying that the function was deleted.
 I have no clue when I deleted it or if I even did.
 Turns out that I had to create a default constructor for Tool; it compiles now.

+**log 4/30**
+1. Gui stuff not showing up
+  I've been trying to get the sliders and toggle button to show up for some time, but it is not.
+I have my setBackGround() after the slider initializations, and I have tried setting BG to different colors manually, which works.
+So I don't get why the sliders don't show up.

+2. AddListeners
+  I think I need to add AddListeners to all of my sliders and toggles so that I can use them in the update function (which I still need to write)